 She inspired me.

 Working and raising seven children on her own during most of their growing-up years didn’t leave room for writing, especially as she had to work.
-Once she was able, she got back to it, though.
-She wanted to publish more stories.
+Once she was able, she got back to it and wanted to publish more stories.

 And there are lots of other late bloomers.